catalinred/catalinred.github.com/_posts/2011-03-17-css3-dropdown-menu.markdown

 ## CSS shape

 You may have noticed the triangle shape that appears along with the sub-menu.
-That's a [CSS shape](http://css-tricks.com/examples/ShapesOfCSS/) and its purpose is to increase [usability](http://www.useit.com/) for this CSS3 menu.
+That's a [CSS triangle shape](/how-to-create-triangle-shapes/) and its purpose is to increase usability for this CSS3 dropdown menu.

 ![CSS triangle shape](/dist/uploads/2011/03/css-triangle-shape.png)

-It's made using the `:after` [pseudo-element](http://www.w3.org/TR/CSS2/selector.html#pseudo-elements):
+It's made using the `::after` [pseudo-element](/things-you-should-know-about-css-anatomy/):

 {% highlight css %}
 #menu ul li:first-child a:after {